-Director Stock Unit Holdings.
-The following table sets forth all stock units held by each Director as of the end of fiscal 2013.
+The following table sets forth all stock units and options held by each Director as of the end of fiscal 2014.
 All stock units are fully vested when granted, but shares are distributed with respect to the units only later, as described above.
-Stock units in this table are included in the share ownership table on page 65 except to the extent they may have been distributed as shares and sold prior to January 20, 2014.
+Stock units in this table are included in the share ownership table on page 65 except to the extent they may have been distributed as shares and sold prior to January 12, 2015.

-Stock Units
+Stock Units Number of Shares Underlying Options Held

-Susan E. Arnold 12,457
+Susan E. Arnold 11,200 22,503

-John S. Chen 19,908
+John S. Chen 19,411 40,503

+Jack Dorsey 2,068

-Judith L. Estrin 6,032
+Judith L. Estrin 3,640 40,503

-Fred H. Langhammer 20,173
+Fred H. Langhammer 18,999 20,733

-Aylwin B. Lewis 22,205
+Aylwin B. Lewis 21,840 40,503

-Monica C. Lozano 28,075
+Monica C. Lozano 26,898 40,503

-Robert W. Matschullat 37,794
+Robert W. Matschullat 36,810 40,503

-Sheryl K. Sandberg 10,277
+Sheryl K. Sandberg 8,820

-Orin C. Smith 6,032
+Orin C. Smith 4,706 34,503

-The Company's Corporate Governance Guidelines also encourage Directors to own, or acquire within three years of first becoming a Director, shares of common stock of the Company (including stock units received as Director compensation) having a market value of at least five times the amount of the annual Board retainer for the Director.
+The Company's Corporate Governance Guidelines encourage Directors to own, or acquire within three years of first becoming a Director, shares of common stock of the Company (including stock units received as Director compensation) having a market value of at least five times the amount of the annual Board retainer for the Director.
 Unless the Board exempts a Director, each Director is also required to retain stock representing no less than 50% of the after-tax value of exercised options and shares received upon distribution of deferred stock units until he or she meets the stock holding guideline described above.
-Based on the holdings of units and shares on January 17, 2014, each Director complied with the minimum holding requirement on that date.
+Based on the holdings of units and shares on January 12, 2015, each Director complied with the minimum holding requirement on that date except Mr. Dorsey, who is within the three-year period following the date on which he first became a director.